moby-it/regional-pricing/README.md

 # Moby IT Regional Pricing

-Server-side application which receives location (latitude, longitude), determines the corresponding country and returns the pricing
+Server-side application which receives an IP, determines the corresponding country and returns the pricing for Moby IT services.

 ## Testing Naming conventions